2013 Cadillac SRX Performance

-All 2013 SRX models have a 3.6-liter, V6 engine that makes 308 horsepower and a six-speed automatic transmission.
-Two-wheel drive SRX models average 17/24 mpg city/highway, which is low for the class.
-Models with optional all-wheel drive average 16/23 mpg, according to the EPA.
+All 2013 SRX models have a 3.6-liter V6 engine that makes 308 horsepower.
+A six-speed automatic transmission is standard.
+Two-wheel drive SRX models average an EPA-estimated 17/24 mpg city/highway, which is low for the class.
+Models with optional all-wheel drive average 16/23 mpg.

 Most auto writers think the SRX’s V6 engine has smooth power delivery and are impressed that it has good acceleration for such a heavy vehicle.
 They report that passing and merging also aren’t a problem for the SRX.
 Most reviewers like the automatic transmission, but one reviewer mentions that it is slow to downshift.

 - "The six-speed automatic transmission is a good companion, though, and fairly unobtrusively keeps the V6 ready for response, although downshifts sometimes can be slower than you'd like." -- Edmunds

 - "The 3.6-liter V6 that arrived in the vehicle last year is a big improvement over past engine options and provides commendable power." -- Kelley Blue Book

 - "Even when whipped up to its 6800-rpm power peak, the V-6 remains refined and pleasant.
 There’s an appropriate amount of intake snarling and exhaust rush." -- Car and Driver (2012)

 - "Power is impressive from a stop with more than ample passing and merging muscle on tap.
 The transmission is sportier than most shoppers might expect.
 Shifts are never harsh but always felt." -- Consumer Guide (2012)

 Handling and Braking